 Summary: Growing product distributors and wholesalers often have to manage difficult cash flows.
 They must balance their order flow and supplier expenses while working with clients who pay invoices in 30 days.
 This situation can lead to cash flow problems.

 This article discusses how distributors can improve cash flow and finance growing orders.
-We go over invoice factoring and purchase order financing, two solutions that can help finance your company.
+We review invoice factoring and purchase order financing, two solutions that can help finance your company.
 The article covers the following:

 2. Factoring vs. purchase order financing

 Which solution you use and how it is deployed depends on the business challenge you are trying to solve.
-In general, there are two things you must consider.
+In general, you must consider two things:

 a) You have enough A/R to cover expenses